-Wycombe Abbey International School has eight senior Houses, five for boys and three for girls.
+Wycombe Abbey International School has eleven senior Houses, six for boys and five for girls.
 Each House has a Housemaster or Housemistress and Tutors.
 All Housemasters, Housemistresses and Tutors are full time Academic teaching staff.
 Together, they closely monitor pupils' welfare as well as their academic progress and social development.
 Senior pupils also offer positive support for the younger ones, whether by helping them to find their way around, playing games with them or assisting them with 'Prep'.

 Each House offers an exciting array of activities - ranging from pure fun to the more serious inter-House competitions, which covers almost every facet of School life academic, sport, music and drama.
 This range is deliberate to encourage every pupil to feel they have something worthwhile to contribute, and also to help expand each pupil's horizons so that they truly gain an all-round education.